What Is a Credit Card PIN?

 Using a credit card abroad

-This is becoming less common, but if you plan to use your credit card while you’re overseas, you may need your PIN.
-Some overseas credit card transactions require chip and PIN technology, so you would not be able to complete a purchase without providing a valid PIN.
+If you plan to use your credit card while you’re overseas, you may need your PIN.
+Some overseas credit card transactions may require chip-and-PIN technology, in which case you would not be able to complete a purchase without providing a valid PIN.
 In some scenarios, you may be able to provide a signature in lieu of a PIN.
 Tap to pay is also typically an acceptable form of payment.

 How do you get a credit card PIN?

 First, check if you already received a credit card PIN in the mail.
-Many credit issuers will pre-assign you a PIN that you can then change by phone or your online account.
+Credit issuers may pre-assign you a PIN that you can then change by phone or via your online account.
 If you have a PIN but have forgotten it, you will need to reset your PIN.
 You can do so using one of the following methods.

 Online account

 Log in to your user account and look under any sections linked to credit card use.
-If your issuer allows you to change the PIN online, their website will have clear instructions on how to activate or change your PIN.
-Keep in mind, though, that not all issuers allow you to change your PIN online, and you may have to try to do so via phone.
+If your issuer allows you to change the PIN online, their website should have clear instructions on how to activate or change your PIN.

 By phone